brson/multirust/README.md

   display a notice if gpg is not installed.
 * Add a way to disable signature verification.
-* There are probably ways to cause damage by trusting the user about
+* There are probably ways to cause damage by trusting the user about what is and isn't a 'custom' toolchain.
-* what is and isn't a 'custom' toolchain.
+* Refactor multirustproxy to use 'multirust run'.

 # License